 For GDPR compliance, end-users may need to give consent for Drift to save their information.
-In this article, we'll cover how to create consent forms for your customers and what it'll look like.
+In this article, we'll cover:

 How to proactively ask users for consent: